Never had acupuncture before, not quite sure what to expect in an acupuncture treatment?

 With your permission I will apply acupuncture needles (fine filiform needles) to different areas of your body.
 They are often in an area completely different to where your “problem” area is (for example I might put a needle in your foot for a headache)!
-After the needles are in I will go back and re-palpate any areas that were identified as being painful in the palpation stage, or ask you to do a movement to see if the sensation has changed or reduced.
+After the needles are in I generally go back and re-palpate any areas that were identified as being painful in the palpation stage, or ask you to do a movement to see if the sensation has changed or reduced.

 I may ask you at this stage how your symptoms are feeling, to see if any further needles are required to help ease your symptoms.